Curriculum

 Students will produce a variety of presentations, participate in various acting exercises, memorize play cuttings, and plan and execute class presentations.
 Students will also analyze, both in writing and in class discussion, theater performance both in and outside of the classroom.
 Performance is a main graded component of this class.

 This class shares a period with the Drama 1: English Credit class.
+Drama 1 is a full-year course.
+Students taking this course should plan as such.

 TECHNOLOGY